Two Factor Authentication Apps Compared: Which One Is Actually Worth Your Time?

 2FA protects your logins.
 But what about your Social Security number, credit history, or medical records?
 That’s where identity theft protection services review becomes relevant.
 Services like Aura, LifeLock, and Identity Guard monitor the dark web for your personal info and alert you if something suspicious shows up.
 Plans typically run $10–$30/month.

 2FA + identity theft protection is a layered defense strategy.
 Think of 2FA as locking your front door and identity protection as having a security camera watching the street.
+Neither one alone is a complete solution, but together they cover very different angles of attack.

 Which App Should You Choose?